jkuler/canary-device/README.md

 ```
 We have to make sure there's a newly created file named db.sqlite at the current directory

-## Running sensor locally
+## Running the App locally

 ```bash
 (virualenv)youser@hostname:~$ cd sensorsdev && ./virtualenv/bin/python manage.py runserver
 ```
-## Application config
+## Application Configuration
 As you can see at the file requirements .txt, we used django and django-rest-framework to create sensors device app.
 In order to have an ubiquitous Datetime across end-user at different geographical location, we need to configure both
 the server and django project to use UTC TIMEZONE.
-However, for testing purpose, we choose to set the time at New York
+However, for testing purpose, we choose to set the time to New York timezone

 ```python
  # ../sensorsdev/settings.py